 11 Effective & Proven Patient Retention Strategies

-Did you know that according to recent statistics, 81 percent of consumers are unsatisfied with their healthcare experience and are likely to take their business elsewhere?
-So what makes a successful practice?
-Technically, those with higher influx of new patients as well as retained ones would be deemed successful.
-However, there are intrinsic values that determine a patient’s return and those standards are essentially a part of the practice’s success.
-A successful practice strikes a balance between its business goals and the provision of excellent care for patients.
+According to recent statistics, 81 percent of consumers are unsatisfied with their healthcare experience and are likely to take their business elsewhere.
+What makes a successful practice, one that received a high influx of new patients while retaining the patients they have seen before?
+There are some intrinsic values that determine a patient’s return, which a practice can tap into to ensure success.
+In the end, a successful practice is one that strikes a balance between its business goals and providing excellent care for its patients.

 A long-term patient is one who returns to your practice, uses your services and follows prescribed treatments.
-It is these retained customers who have formed a relationship with their healthcare providers that are most likely to spend more than someone new, simply because they trust you.
+These retained customers have formed a quality relationship with their healthcare providers, and they are more likely to keep returning through the years simply because they trust you.

-Remember that it is imperative for all employees and office staff who interact with patients to provide the same service standards.
-If your office staff is rude or discourteous, if your billing and processing is often erroneous, or if patients either face long waits or are not informed in time of changes in schedule, they will defect to a better service provider.
+It is imperative for all employees and office staff who interact with patients to provide the same standards of service.
+If your office staff is rude or discourteous, if your billing and processing is often erroneous, or if patients either face long waits or are not informed of changes to the schedule, they will defect to a better service provider.

 Bedside manner is important; however, you can take it a step further.
-There are many doctors who genuinely care, and provide a personalized experience to people under their care, which shows the care-receiver that they are not just another medical file.
-How would a medical professional accomplish this?
-Ask your patients lots of care-based questions during their in-office visits and conduct a thorough examination.
-Creating a personalized care plan based on your findings, and explaining why your chosen strategy is in line with their unique needs also helps.
+There are many doctors who genuinely care, and provide a personalized patient.
+This shows that they are more than just another medical file.
+You can accomplish this by asking your patients lots of care-based questions during their in-office visits while conducting a thorough examination.
+Create a personalized care plan based on your findings, and explain why your chosen strategy is in line with their unique needs.

-Any service customer would want an experience that makes their life easier, an ailing patient more so.
-Digitalization of your office processes makes this possible.
+Customers of any service want an experience that makes their lives easier -- and patients who are not feeling well, even more so.
+Digitalization of your office processes can help make this possible.

-Introduce online scheduling so patients can make immediate bookings anytime; without thinking of business hours.
-Today, 88 percent of all appointments are scheduled through calls which take up a lot more time, the fact is that 81 percent of patients would rather schedule a doctor’s appointment online, because it is much faster and convenient.
+Introduce online scheduling so patients can make immediate bookings anytime, regardless of business hours.
+Today, 88 percent of all appointments are scheduled through calls, which take up a lot more time.
+81 percent of patients would rather schedule a doctor’s appointment online, because it is much faster and convenient.

-Here are some numbers to tell you how important this is.
+Patient feedback is important.
 94 percent of healthcare patients use online reviews to evaluate providers.
-84 percent of these searchers trust reviews and it can only take 1-6 reviews for a prospect to form an opinion about your practice.
+84 percent of these searchers trust reviews, and it takes only 1-6 reviews for a prospect to form an opinion about your practice.

-Patient satisfaction surveys after every visit help gain valuable feedback that improve your performance and your reputation.
-When your patients feel their views and opinions are valued, they are likely to post commendable reviews about you online too.
+Patient satisfaction surveys after every visit help gain valuable feedback that should be used to improve your performance and reputation.
+When your patients feel their views and opinions are valued, they are likely to post commendable reviews about you online, too.
 Similarly, a dissatisfied patient will post damaging criticisms just as quickly.

 Addressing client concerns is a great patient retention approach, and handled promptly will ensure you don’t scare off prospective patients through negative feedback from dissatisfied patients.

-By focusing marketing efforts on ranking in search results and on social platforms, not only do you reach new prospects but you also ensure that your existing customers will not easily forget you because of your recurring and relevant digital presence.
-What better method of patient retention than to be so visible that you’re hard to forget.
+By focusing marketing efforts on ranking in search results and on social platforms, not only do you reach new prospects but you also ensure that your existing customers will not easily forget you, due to your recurring and relevant digital presence.
+What better method of patient retention than to be so visible that you’re hard to forget?
 Robust marketing builds patient loyalty, resulting in credibility and returning patients.

 As a healthcare practice, you literally have your patient’s lives in your hands.
 For patients to keep coming back to you, they need to trust you.
 If you are visibly knowledgeable in your field, your patients will automatically trust your advice and prognosis.
 Also, a calm demeanor as a medical practitioner will attract even nervous and anxious patients and assuage their fears.

 It takes an average of 24 days to schedule a first-time appointment with a physician.
-Once that’s done, around 20 minutes is the average wait time patients endure in hospitals and practices all over the US; which actually means many patients must wait even longer, and what if there are additional wait times added for testing or reports?
+Patients can usually count on a 20-minute wait time in hospitals and practices all over the U.S. Since this is the average wait time, patients typically have to wait even longer, not to mention if there are additional wait times added for testing or reports.
 About 30% of patients say they have left a doctor’s appointment because of an extremely long wait.

-Stay on schedule or as close to it as possible.
+Stay on schedule, or as close to it as possible.
 Gaining a new patient costs your hospital or practice 5 times more than retaining existing patients.
 Cutting wait times influences patient retention positively.
-Keeping patients waiting extensively may send out a negative message that you just don’t care for their time and that will drive them away.
+Keeping patients waiting extensively may send out a negative message that you just don’t care for their time, which of course will drive them away.

-Practices have the potential to lose millions of dollars at the front desk, partly because of the processes in place - or lack thereof, and mainly because the front office staff is not properly trained in customer service.
+Practices have the potential to lose millions of dollars at the front desk, partly because of the processes in place -- or lack thereof.
+This can often be fixed by training the front office staff properly in customer service.

-If your staff has poor phone skills and appears to be rushing through calls, indifferent, or rude, patients will simply call up another practitioner.
-Long hold times work the same way; you should not put anyone on hold for 10 minutes, it reflects how you would treat patients personally.
-Some people won’t just hang up on long holds, they will choose to replace their healthcare providers too.
+If your staff has poor phone skills and appears to be rushing through calls, or acts indifferent or rude, patients will simply call up another practitioner.
+Long hold times work the same way; you should not put anyone on hold for more than 10 minutes, as it reflects how you would treat patients personally.
+Some people won’t just hang up on long holds, they will choose to take their business somewhere else.

-If your staff is trained to answer patient queries effectively and redirect the questions that they cannot answer, due to doctor-patient confidentiality or because it requires medical advice, your patients will be satisfied with the service they receive.
+If your staff is trained to answer patient queries effectively and redirect the questions they cannot answer (due to doctor-patient confidentiality or because they require medical advice), your patients will be satisfied with the service they receive.
 Patients must be able to get the answers they need.

 Frequent communication with your patients builds trust, eliminates misinformation, confusion or doubts, and persuades them to return time and again.
 Your calendar will also help generate leads and convert them to patients.